Queen's University of Ireland: Establishment

 The Queen's Colleges (Ireland) Act 1845 (8 & 9 Vict. c.
 66) (An Act to enable Her Majesty to endow new Colleges for the Advancement of Learning in Ireland) established the colleges with the intention that they would provide for Roman Catholic requests for university education, since Catholics did not generally attend Trinity College Dublin at that time (though there were no legal restrictions preventing them from doing so).

-Nevertheless, at the prompting of Protestant interests, the Queen's Colleges were not permitted to give instruction in theology.
+Nevertheless, at the prompting of the established Church of Ireland, the Queen's Colleges were not permitted to give instruction in theology.
 Thus, the Queen's Colleges became derided as the "godless colleges" — Pope Pius IX even ventured as far as declaring them to be "detrimental to religion" in an official condemnation.
 This non-acceptance was articulated in the creation of a rival to the Queen's Colleges — the Catholic University of Ireland in Dublin.